uccser/cs-field-guide/text/en/chapters/computer-vision.md

 From this graph we can see that the 3 types of cone cells are reactive to different wavelengths of light where each type of cone cell corresponds to a peaks in the graph.
 We can see that these cones cells could be referred to the red cone cell, green cone cell, and blue cone cell due to their responsiveness at particular wavelengths.
 It is through the combined response of these cone cells that you can see colour.

-{comment compare to monitors or to much information }

 {comment TODO interactive with combining colours }

 ### Digital Cameras